Skip to main content

 What the TUI is for

-The TUI is the fastest way to poke at the loop without writing extra code.
-It is useful for:
+The bundled runner is the fastest way to poke at the loop without writing extra code.
+In interactive mode it is useful for:

 • trying prompts